Introduction

 Common Types of MBA Interview Questions

 The majority of MBA interview questions will center around conveying your story and your aspirations for the future.
 They will typically start broad and then become more specific as the interview goes along.
-When preparing for the interview, keep in mind that questions can cover a range of topics.
-Below, we’ll discuss the five most common types of MBA interview questions.

-Weakness-Based Questions
+Weakness-Based questions

 What are your weaknesses?